wincognito/ansible-role-vsftpd/README.md

       password: cleartext2
 ```

-Invoke particular tasks using tags, or by invoking them in a playbook.
+Invoke particular tasks using `tags`, or by invoking them in a playbook, as below.

 ```
 - name: Install vsftpd